 For many years now, the minister of Sawston Free Church has also been the minister of Little Abington URC.
-Last year the Synod asked our minister to also take care of Castle Camps and so our church family increased to three.
+In 2016 the Synod asked our minister to also take care of Castle Camps and so our church family increased to three.

 Castle Camps is about eleven miles east of Sawston.
 The wonderful old non-conformist church is in the heart of village life.
 The congregation that meets each Sunday morning at 10.30 is not very big but they are deeply engaged in the community, running Songs of Praise every couple of months in the evening and sharing regularly with the Anglican congregations at Shudy Camps and Castle Camps.
 They interact with the school and are always looking at ways of “getting out there.”

 Read the entry on the Castle Camps village website

 (All footnote references refer to the Cambridgeshire Council history pages.

 On September 15th 2019, Little Abington United Reformed Church held its final service.
 It had been increasingly difficult to do all that is physically and financially required to continue as a church and so it was that the church passed a motion at a church meeting on July 21st 2019, giving thanks to God for the worship and witness of the church in this village since 1888 and paying tribute to the ministers, deacons, elders and members who contributed so much to its life and vitality throughout its one hundred and thirty one years of history, and resolving that the church be dissolved from 15th September 2019.